Top 10 things to do in Iceland that first-timers will love!

 Caused by collisions between electrically charged particles from the sun that enter the Earth’s atmosphere, the Northern Lights are one the biggest draws to Iceland because of just how epic this natural phenomenon is!

 It’s a bizarre feeling watching the Northern Lights.
 They look almost CGI as they dance across the dark Icelandic sky as they seem too beautiful to be true.
-You could hear a pin drop as people are awe-stricken into silence.

 Just imagine booking the trip of a lifetime to Iceland with the main goal of crossing the Northern Lights off your bucket list and not seeing them the ONE night you book the tour!

 Be sure to book your trip between September and mid-April as you’re more likely to catch them.
-Also, pack some coffee…it’s a late one!
+Also, pack some coffee, it’s a late one!

 The Northern lights over a waterfall in Iceland